How to Delete All Emails in Gmail (2025 Fast Method)

 - For large-scale cleanup, stick to the desktop web interface

-Delete by Category
+Delete by category

 Gmail automatically sorts emails into categories.
 You can delete entire categories: